Key Information About Twelve-Step Programs

 You’ll Likely Encounter These Principles Wherever You Get Help

 For example, it’s extremely difficult to overcome an addiction unless you’re willing to admit that you have a problem and need help.
-Going to rehab simply to keep your job, prevent your spouse from leaving or avoiding jail time is generally a recipe for failure.
+Going to rehab simply to keep your job, prevent your spouse from leaving or avoid jail time is generally a recipe for failure.

 12-Step Programs Can Be Used as a Part of Your Overall Treatment Regiment